Published on Tuesday, January 4, 2022, last updated

 On the other hand, Slack can also send outgoing webhooks to GitHub.
 For example, an outgoing webhook can be set up in Slack to create a new GitHub issue whenever a particular keyword is mentioned in a Slack channel.
 This kind of cross-platform automation can greatly increase efficiency and ensure that important discussions are documented as GitHub issues.

-Best Practices for Slack and GitHub Integration
+Best Practices for GitHub Slack Integration

 Successfully integrating Slack and GitHub can significantly boost the productivity of your team.
 However, it's important to adhere to best practices to make the most of this integration.